SMAC-Group/gmwmx2/README.md

 The `gmwmx2` package relies on a limited number of external libraries, but notably on `Rcpp` and `RcppArmadillo` which require a `C++` compiler for installation, such as for example `gcc`.

+### Note on `gmwmx2` vs `gmwmx`

+The original [`gmwmx` package](https://github.com/SMAC-Group/gmwmx) was designed to compare estimates from various sources with the Maximum Likelihood Estimator (MLE) implemented in [Hector](https://teromovigo.com/product/hector/).
+This allowed for the replication of examples and simulations discussed in [Cucci, D. A., Voirol, L., Kermarrec, G., Montillet, J. P., and Guerrier, S. (2022)](https://doi.org/10.1007/s00190-023-01702-8).
+However, as we advanced in the methodological and computational development of the `gmwmx` method, we sought a standalone implementation that did not require integration with [Hector](https://teromovigo.com/hector/).
+Additionally, many of the new computational techniques and structural improvements would have been challenging to incorporate into the previous `gmwmx` package.
+Therefore, we will now exclusively support and develop the `gmwmx2` package.

+### Upcoming Enhancements

+The `gmwmx2` package is currently in the early stages of development.
+While the supported features are stable, we have numerous additional methods and computational enhancements planned for gradual integration.
+These include:

+- Computational optimization to improve speed
+- Support for a wider range of stochastic models
+- A computationally efficient model selection criterion for stochastic models

 ## License

 This source code is released under is the GNU AFFERO GENERAL PUBLIC LICENSE (AGPL) v3.0.